open-data-fabric/open-data-fabric/open-data-fabric.md

 #### Metadata Events
 <a name="metadataevent-schema"></a>
 ##### MetadataEvent
-Represents a transaction that occured on a dataset.
+Represents a transaction that occurred on a dataset.

 | Union Type | Description |
 | :---: | --- |